eligeske/open-wc/docs/discover/about.md

 The World Wide Web was originally just text documents connected by hyperlinks.
 As technologies like JavaScript and techniques like <abbr title="Asynchronous JavaScript and XML">AJAX</abbr> and <abbr title="Representational State Transfer">REST</abbr> entered the picture, the web slowly developed into a platform for full-fledged application development.

 At first, JavaScript libraries like jQuery were absolutely required. jQuery gave developers a common set of tools across browsers with extremely different feature sets.
-Eventually jQuery features became standard browser features.
+Eventually, jQuery features became standard browser features.
 The pattern of libraries innovating and browsers subsequently standardizing continued.
 As the "[browser wars](https://www.wikiwand.com/en/Browser_wars)" died down, the pace of standardization increased, and many new features came to the web.

 In the last several years, a component-based model for web application development was popularized, and the JavaScript community blossomed with a wide variety of libraries and approaches.
 Work on standardizing the web’s native component model began at Google in 2012, and after several years of open development, was successfully implemented across all major browsers in 2019.